veronesecoms/oop-angular-crud-ngrx/README.md

-  # :rocket: OOP Crud Angular
+  # :rocket: OOP Crud Angular Ngrx

 This is a basic crud example of how you can can extend a base component and service that have all the similar functions and states between yours components.
 This repository also uses ngrx store/effects.